 In 2021, the Taurid meteor shower peaks on the night of 12 November, with 5 to 10 slow moving meteors per hour.

 We’re spoiled for meteor showers this time of year.
 November has not one but three meteor showers throughout the month.
-This week, watch the skies for the Taurids, due to peak in the early mornings of the 10-11 November 2020.
+In this blog we explain how to watch the Taurid Meteor Shower, due to peak on 12 November 2021, from the UK.

-Also in November, the Orionids continue after their peak last month and the Leonid meteor shower will peak in the early morning of the 17-18 November.
+Also in November, the Orionids continue after their peak last month and the Leonid meteor shower will peak on 17 November.